People sitting at table with computer and paper

 • As part of the process, you may wish to appoint a private trustee.
 Australian Financial Security Authority (AFSA) have a register of trustees.
 The trustee will work to lessen both professional and personal losses.

-Should the winding up of your business take a personal toll on your mental health and well-being, Beyond Blue have resources tailored for small business owners.
+Should financial hardship take a personal toll on your mental health and well-being, Beyond Blue have resources that can assist.
 You can also choose to call or chat online with a trained counsellor.

 What support is available for sole traders, trusts, or partnerships?